JenniferShola/JenniferShola.github.io/_posts/2021-01-15-pivoting-your-research.md

 ---
 title: "Pivoting Direction in Research"
-excerpt: "A deep dive into my research project, Scaling Laws for Transformer Variants, and how the project has pivoted since it's inception."
+excerpt: "A closer look at my research project, Scaling Laws for Transformer Variants, and how the project has pivoted since it's inception."
 date: 2021-01-15
 categories:
   - OpenAIScholars